jack-driscoll/chatgpt-dataexport/README.md

 ---

+## JSON & HTML

+- `chat.html`: has all your chats as an html file

+- `conversations.json`: is a single line containing all the chats, probably too large to open in VSCode.

+- `message_feedback.json`: These are all your thumbs up/down with descriptions in a single line .json file

+- `shared_conversations.json`: Likely for public/shared group chats.

+- `user.json`: ID, email, user type, birth year

+### Getting nicely formatted JSON from `conversations.json`
+Run the python script [unpack_conversations.py](https://github.com/jack-driscoll/chatgpt-dataexport/blob/main/unpack_conversations.py) in the same directory as conversations.json.
+It will create a folde called "markdown_outputs" with all the chats as markdown files.

+### Getting the Created Date, Dialog and Tool output (cleaning) from the `.md` files
+Then run the python script [clean_dialogs_headers.py](https://github.com/jack-driscoll/chatgpt-dataexport/blob/main/clean_dialogs_headers.py) in the same directory, it will load the files from "markdown_outputs" (which must exist, with the .md files) and create a folder called "cleaned_dialogs", which has the date of the conversation, the dialog, the Tools output referencing any created images with the DALL-E Gen IDs.

+---

 ## .dat files
 First thing, the .dat files are actually PNGs with C2PA metadata as described here ( https://help.openai.com/en/articles/8912793-c2pa-in-chatgpt-images )